soberwp/controller/README.md

 ## Setup

-By default, create folder `src/controllers/` within your theme directory.
+By default, create folder `resources/controllers/` within your theme directory.

+Please note: If you're are using 9.0.0-beta2, the default folder is `src/controllers/`

 Alternatively, you can define a custom path using the filter below within your themes `functions.php` file;
 ```php